dh-miami/narratives_covid19/scripts/freq_analysis/README.md

 $ python3 coveet.py query -g fl -l en -d 2020-05-08 2020-05-09
 ```

 where the results are written to a CSV file.
-The following will return the top 10 words using the `myquery.txt` queried results as input:
+The following will return the top 10 words using the above queried results as input:

 ```
 $ python3 coveet.py nlp -n 1 -t 10 -f dhcovid_2020-5-8_to_2020-5-9_en_fl.csv